nitishbhatia25/paypal-coding-test/README.md

 - Idempotency logic is implemented to avoid duplicate resource creation.

 ## Assignment submission
+- Endpoint to Create Employee resource POST `/v1/bfs/employees/create` Append to the request header idempotency-key with any string value
+- idempotency-key used to attain idempotency on POST call

 Thank you very much for your time to take this test.
 Please upload this complete solution in Github and send us the link to `bfs-sor-interview@paypal.com`.